January 27th, 2016

 · ECE22.05 (Economic Commission for Europe)- The ECE helmet rating is similar to the DOT rating, formed by the U.N.
 Over 50 countries have adopted the standard and enforce testing.
 ECE is considered the most intensive, due to a wider variety of test drops and even test chin strap strength.

-· Snell2010- Snell is a private, non-profit organization that is dedicated to improving helmet safety.
+· Snell M2015- Snell is a private, non-profit organization that is dedicated to improving helmet safety.
 Snell certifications are updated every five years and are more rigorous than DOT standards.
 Learn more about the Snell M2015 standard HERE

 So which certifications do you need?
 The answer isn’t as black and white as you would hope.
 While ECE is considered the most rigorous, there is much debate on the testing environment from one organization to the other and whether or not each test conducted is an accurate simulation.
 Bottom line, any of the three certifications above are much better than no safety rating.